JeremyJeanson/MyBlog.net/README.md

 It could be used to teach accessibility ;).

+# Version
+This repository contain the .net Framework version of the blog engine.
+The .net core version is available [here](https://github.com/JeremyJeanson/MyBlog.netcore).

 # Features
 This blog engine include many features :
 - Open Live Writer (it is the only way to manage blog's content).
 No security issues due to admin apges or something else.